mhjarvis/full-stack-developer-notes/Webpack/README.md

 At this point we can create a HTML file, link it to dist/main.js, and see if everything works alright.

 ## Writing Modular Code
+Webpack also allows us to combine multiple files into one.
+Creating a new file allows us to export its functions from that file and import them into other files in order to use them.
+We can use:

+    export { sayHello }

+We can then import this function into another file using:

+    import { sayHello } from './greeting.js'
+    sayHello();                                         // use function

+Make sure to use a relative file path...as in ```'./file_name'```, otherwise it will look for your file in ```node_modules```.